 - Palliative Oncology Care

 Acazia Gilmore began studying herbal remedies and bodywork as a teenager.
 Growing up she was taught that health was rooted in the relationship of mind, body and spirit.
 As she learned more about Eastern Medicine and the use of herbs, bodywork, and food, it only made sense to her that she would pursue studying Chinese Medicine.
 She eventually found her way to Santa Fe, New Mexico to pursue her degree from Southwest Acupuncture College.

 Acazia incorporates shiatsu, sotai, herbal remedies, and the Arvigo Techniques of Maya Abdominal Therapy into her treatments.
-While Acazia has experience treating a wide range of conditions, she has a particular affinity for treating women's health, pre and post natal, fertility and pediatrics.
+While Acazia has experience treating a wide range of conditions, she has a particular affinity for treating women's health, pregnancy including pre and post natal care, fertility promotion, and pediatrics.